What is On Page SEO?

-Alt tags help search engines understand your page.
+Alt tags help search engines like Google understand your page.

 Often, websites will have no alt tags, and image titles that are not actual words – eg a collection of numbers.

 SEO consultants know that optimising these is an important task.

 In fact, with our SEO Unlocked course, the alt tag optimization is one the key tasks we teach.

 The SEO Unlocked course is based on “what are the things we’d do, given a one month intensive on a site” We only include the high impact actions in that course, showing how important we feel Alt Tags are for your SEO.